 I discovered the Bells in the summer of 1976, following the breakup of my brief first marriage, when I was moving from Bank Street off Abingdon Square to smaller digs in what had been the notorious Van Rensselaer Hotel, newly rehabbed as a yuppie warren, on 11th Street just east of Fifth Avenue.
 Although I had lived in the Village for three years, I'd never had occasion before to walk the block of 13th between Sixth and Seventh Avenues.
 When I saw the awning with "The Bells of Hell" on it, my first thought was that this was a bit far north and east for a gay leather bar.
 On the way back, I looked in the window and saw a sign that said, "Traditional English, Irish and Scottish Music."
 Being a big fan of Fairport Convention, Steeleye Span and their ilk, I resolved to check the place out sometime.

 During my time at the Bells I had lots of long, alcohol-fueled conversations with the likes of Nick Tosches and the late Lester Bangs.
 One night I was moved to make my confession of musical sin to Lester.
-I told him about several lapses of taste, including liking Gordon Lightfoot.
+I told him about several what I was sure he would consider lapses of taste, including liking Gordon Lightfoot.
 "Hmph," Lester said, "I know Gord.
 Do you know what he does when he needs inspiration to write a song?
 He goes to the hardware store and stares at the labels on cans of paint."

-One of the Bells' regulars was an elderly man named Al Fields.
-Al had a private drink he called "kerosene," that included two or three kinds of clear liquor as well as (I think) Ouzo, served over ice in a beer mug.
+One of the Bells' regulars was an elderly Black man named Al Fields.
+Al had a private drink he called "kerosene" that included two or three kinds of clear liquor as well as (I think) Ouzo, served over ice in a beer mug.
 After a couple of these, he would often go to the back room and play the old upright piano that stood on the stage.
-One night, the members of The Clash were at the bar (I was elsewhere that night, natch) and were so impressed by Al's performance that they had him back them up on "Julie's Been Working for the Drug Squad" on their album Give 'em Enough Rope.
-The last time I saw Al, he was standing in the middle of Christopher Street on a weekend night, turning from side to side as he sprayed urine in great arcs, and shouted "I'm taking a piss!
-I'm Al Fields, world's greatest piano player.
-I played with the Clash!"
+One night, the members of The Clash were at the bar (I was elsewhere that night, natch) and were so impressed by Al's performance that they had him back them up on "Julie's Been Working for the Drug Squad" for their album Give 'em Enough Rope; however, Al's contribution was not included in the album's final cut.

-I introduced my friend and co-worker Charlie McCrann to the Bells, and he also became a regular.
+I introduced my friend and law firm colleague Charlie McCrann to the Bells, and he also became a regular.
 He recruited several members of the cast of Toxic Zombies there.
 To my everlasting regret, Charlie was in his office on the 100th floor of One World Trade Center on the morning of September 11, 2001.

 The Bells died in August of 1979.
 Its nemesis, I understand, was (fittingly) an enormous arrearage due to Con Ed.
 Afterwards, most of the Bells crowd, including me, migrated to the Lion's Head, a somewhat more staid venue frequented by, as Ace Gillen, one of its regulars put it, "drinkers with writing problems."
 The Head lasted until the mid 1990's, and its demise marked, for me at least, the end of any semblance of Bohemia in Greenwich Village.